cortezjl/MyWorkWeek/Journal.md

 Workingdays API, which I can incorporate into the weekly schedule (create or display) to display the wording of any holidays that occur during that week.
 Can display it below the day/date.

+### Saturday, Sept 21st
+Re-worked a couple screen designs, for home screen and for Add/Edit Users.

+### Sunday, Sept 22nd
+Finished cleaning up user stories (for now).
+Updated screen shots and added a couple new one.
+Put them in same order as listed in application flow document.
+Creating initial screen designs helped worked through application flow, somewhat.